 Execute the program RSNAST00 that issues outputs.
 The breakpoint in iDoc creation FM will be triggered.

 Now you can debug the FM that generates the iDoc from application data.

 To summarize, you can use Output Determination to generate Outbound iDocs in SAP.
-Outbound iDocs generated by the output go through a processing pipeline which has multiple milestones (statuses). iDoc processing can be setup for “immediate processing” or “background processing”.
-This is controlled in partner profile.
+Outbound iDocs generated by the output go through a processing pipeline that has multiple milestones (statuses). iDoc processing can be set up for “immediate processing” or “background processing”.
+This is controlled in the partner profile.

 You can debug iDoc processing ABAP source code by setting a break-point in iDoc processing FM.
-Moreover, you can troubleshoot iDoc processing error using iDoc status messages.
+Moreover, you can troubleshoot iDoc processing errors using iDoc status messages.

 If you have any questions, leave a comment below!